 You can’t trust them

-If your significant other has a history of lying or cheating, this causes a buildup of resentment that can quickly poison your relationship over time.
+If your significant other has a history of lying or cheating, this causes a buildup of resentment that can quickly poison your relationship.

 You’ve grown apart